-There are times when being a TEFL teacher sucks.
-Times when you’ve got an incredible workload, endless admin work, and no energy to know where to begin.
-Sometimes you’re not tired because of the amount of work, but the kind of work you’re doing.
-You’re stuck in a rut, repeating yourself over and over again, and can’t get the impetus to kick yourself out of it.
+Sometimes being a TEFL teacher sucks.
+Times when you’ve got an incredible workload, endless admin, and no energy.
+Sometimes though, you’re not tired because of the amount of work, but the kind of work you’re doing.
+You’re stuck in a rut, repeating yourself, and can’t get the impetus to kick yourself out of it.
 Then there’s yet other times when TEFL teachers find that it’s the little things which are bleeding their enthusiasm reserves dry.
 You can’t find those materials you prepared specifically for that class, or your attendance sheet has gone missing again.
 You know what I mean.
 What’s the solution?
 Unfortunately, there is no universal panacea that will solve all your problems.
 Bummer.
 BUT!
 I can help you out with a few suggestions that can make your life that little bit easier.
 So grab a cup of tea, sit back and have a read.
 Pick one or two suggestions, and do as soon as you get to work tomorrow.
 Rinse and repeat.
-Ten Top Tips

 - Tidy your cupboard